erockz11/COMP3120-Ass-2/README.md

 The following files are located in the `utils` folder.

-- `for_testing.js`: Contains tests for the server functions.
+- `for_testing.js`: Contains the server functions to be used in the jest tests.
 - `pwcrypt.js`: Handles the hashing of user passwords.

+## tests
+The following files are located in the `tests` folder.

+- `api.test.js`: Contains the tests for the server API routes.
+- `calcScore.test.js`: Contains the tests for the calcScore server function.
+- `sortLB.test.js`: Contains the tests for the sortLB server function.

 ## API endpoints
 - `/api/leaderboard`: A GET request that returns data for the leaderboard.